back2childhood/online-pragrammer-forum/README.md

 # A online programmer forum
 ## brief introduction
+I want to build a forum that every programmer can share their knowledge and technologies.

+In this forum, you can not only write blogs, but also you can read others' blogs and like them, share them, comment them.
+Even you can send private message to someone else.
 ## how to use it
 ```
 // pull the code to your computer